Year 1 2024 - 2025

 Phonics

 Children will continue to follow the Read, Write, Inc scheme for phonics.
-We will continue to work on applying our phonics learning throughout reading and writing opportunities in our wider curriculum.
+We will continue to track the children closely and will assess them each half term.

 Maths